chettriyuvraj/ez-ssg/README.md

 **Tags page**

-- Clicking on a particular tag in the _blog_ page brings us to this section.
+- Clicking on a particular tag at the bottom of the _blog_ page brings us to this section.

 ![The tags page, which shows the blog posts under a particular tag](/images/tagspage.png)